victorwokili/Troubleshooting/automatic_SSH_authentication.md

 ```

 ### Step 5: Verify the Prompt

+Now, whenever you open a new terminal session, the prompt should display cloud_user@ControlServer as desired.

 Open a new terminal window or tab.
 You should now see the custom prompt with the specified identifier (ControlServer in this example) followed by the username and working directory.